1 Samuel 15 (KJV) – For bitterness is as the sin of witchcraft, And presumption is as iniquity and idolatry.

 HALE: Brothers and Sisters, Honored Judges, thank you for gathering to hear me.
 As the servant of God who first drew your attention to the wickedness infecting this town, it grieves me to announce that Satan has seduced yet another soul into a villainous compact.

 I will not name them until the end, but I must warn you that it is someone who seems outwardly pious.
-Yet I assure that this person is actually the chief of sinners, and willingly gave themselves to partake deeply of Satan’s most sinister plans.
+Yet I assure you that this person is actually the chief of sinners, and willingly gave themselves to partake deeply of Satan’s most sinister plans.
 In fact, it is fair to say they have been the devil’s chief instrument, the one ultimately responsible for all the harrowing tales of woe this court has been suffered to hear.

 So cunning, so malicious is this individual that I confess they nearly deceived me.
 I could not bring myself to admit that one so outwardly righteous, so eloquent and wearing the mantle of holiness, could possibly be in league with the evil one.
 Yet I assure you that such is in fact the case.
 And that unless you purge this evil from your midst, Satan will surely unravel all the good we have tried to do for Christ and His Kingdom in this new land.